BNLNPPS/ask-panda/README.md

 1099, 1104, 1137, 1150, 1152, 1201, 1213, 1235, 1236, 1305, 1322, 1324, 1354, 1361, 1368.
 ```

-# Task Status Agent
+#   Data Query Agent

-The task status agent is a tool that can be used to query the status of a PanDA task.
+The data query agent is a tool that can be used to query JSON files e.g. for the status of a PanDA task
+or data contained in a JSON file (e.g. site/queue data).
 It uses the PanDA Monitor API to
-retrieve the status of a task and returns the status as a dictionary.
+retrieve relevant JSON file and returns it as a python dictionary that can be analyzed by the LLM.
 The agent can be run as follows:
 ```
-python3 -m agents.task_status_agent --taskid TASKID --model MODEL --session-id SESSION_ID
+python3 -m agents.data_query_agent --taskid TASKID --model MODEL --session-id SESSION_ID  (for task related queries) python3 -m agents.data_query_agent --queue QUEUENAME --model MODEL --session-id SESSION_ID  (for site/queue related queries)
 ```
-where `TASKID` is the PanDA ID of the task to be queried, `MODEL` is the model to be used (e.g. openai, anthropic, gemini, llama),
+where `TASKID` is the PanDA ID of the task to be queried, `QUEUENAME` is the name of the queue to be queried,
+`MODEL` is the model to be used (e.g. openai, anthropic, gemini, llama),
 and `SESSION_ID` is the unique identifier for the conversation (i.e. continue using the same id if the conversation is ongoing).

 **NOTE** This agent is early in development and is not yet fully functional, but it already gives a summary of the task status